KrisNguyen135/Genetic-Jigsaw-Solver/README.md

 # Future improvements

-- Have only the index matrix and the orientation array to represent an individual (omitting the edge arrays), while have a universal edge-array variable somehwere.
+- More thorough analysis on the optimal way to calculate threshold for good matches
 - Optimizing the calculation of fitness (maybe use the cluster matrix during)
 - Implementing concurrency to improve execution time
 - Comparing between using grayscale and not using grayscale